Behavioral Sciences Department

 Scholarships for Anthropology Majors

-UM-Flint provides several scholarships that are specifically for anthropology students.
+UM-Flint provides several scholarships specifically for anthropology students.
 They include:

 • Ananthakrishnan G. Aiyer Memorial Scholarship